codacy/docs/docs/organizations/managing-security-and-risk.md

 !!! important
     To open and close items, Codacy must detect when the associated issues are introduced and fixed.
 The detection logic is platform-dependent and is described below.

-Codacy opens an item whenever one of the configured source platforms detects a security issue.
+Codacy opens an item whenever a source platform detects a security issue.
 The new item is assigned a severity and a status:

 -   The importance of the security issue defines the [severity of the item](#item-severities-and-deadlines).
 In turn, the item's severity defines a deadline to fix the associated issue.
 -   The time to the deadline sets the [status of the item](#item-statuses).
 The item then transitions through different statuses as the deadline is approached, met, or missed.